flavioepimentel/flavioepimentel/README.md

 ##  👨‍💻 About Me

-🕵️‍♂️ I consider myself a curious and questioning person and always keep curious.
+🕵️‍♂️ I consider myself a questioning person and try be always curious.

 👨‍🎓 Production Engineer Degree.